mattngaw/quartz/content/diary/courses.md

 These emojis act as qualifiers to describe my experience with each class.

-- ⭐️: Transformative.
+- ⭐️ means *transformative*.
 It gave me a perspective-change.

-- ❤️: Loved/enjoyed.
-I had a fun with this class.
+- ❤️ means I loved the course.
+I had fun and found it enjoyable.

-- 🔨: Time-consuming.
+- 🔨 means time-consuming.
 Conceptually hard, and/or just lots of work.

 I've included the number of units next to each course, and for additional context, I've included the average workload in terms of hours as reported by students in Faculty Course Evaluations (at the time of writing).
-These hours are an underestimate, since they do not include things like TAing and research.
+These hours are likely an underestimate, since they do not include things like TAing and research.
 I've also included a list of any other commitments I had during each semester.
 The commitments are listed in descending order of impact.
 Lastly, I've left a small blurb under some semesters describing how I felt about the semester/workload.